Hazard Community and Technical College: HCTC Lees College Campus

 HCTC Lees College Campus is located in Jackson, Kentucky.
 The campus consists of Jackson Hall, J. Phil Smith Administration Building, Van Meter Gymnasium, Telford Computer Center, Library/Science Building, and the Breathitt County Life Skills Center.

 HCTC Technical Campus

 HCTC Technical Campus is located 3 miles from the Hazard Campus in Hazard, Kentucky, and is the home of many of HCTC s technical programs.
 Buildings include Devert Owens Building, Walter Prater Education Center, Industrial Education Building, and Heavy Equipment Building.
 The Technical Campus also houses HCTC s Kentucky Coal Academy and Smart Energy Training Center.

 HCTC Leslie County Center

 HCTC Leslie County Center is located 21 miles west of the Hazard Campus in Hyden, Kentucky.
 This location also houses the renowned Kentucky School of Bluegrass and Traditional Music.
 Classes toward the Associate in Arts and Associate in Science degrees, as well as specialized workshops, are offered at this center.

-HCTC Knott County Branch

-HCTC Knott County Branch is located 26 miles east of the Hazard Campus in Hindman, Kentucky, and offers classes toward the Associate in Arts, Associate in Science and Associate in Fine Arts degrees.
-The Kentucky School of Craft facility is located at this branch and offers specialized training and workshops throughout the year.
-A key community partnership is also maintained through this branch location with the Appalachian Artisan Center, Hindman Settlement School and the Knott County Opportunity Center.